thatslifescience/github_dev/_posts/2017-11-13--a-romantic-disease-melzer.md

 published: true
 ---

-Studying the bacterial species *Mycobacterium smegmatis, *which is what I spend my days doing, hardly feels like an art form.
-This nonpathogenic (harmless) species is closely related to *Mycobacterium tuberculosis, *which causes the deadly disease tuberculosis (TB).
-Because *M. smegmatis *is both safer and easier to work with than the actual pathogen, *M. tuberculosis, *my lab is one of many that study *M. smegmatis* in the hopes of getting humanity closer to eradicating TB.
+Studying the bacterial species *Mycobacterium smegmatis*, which is what I spend my days doing, hardly feels like an art form.
+This nonpathogenic (harmless) species is closely related to *Mycobacterium tuberculosis*, which causes the deadly disease tuberculosis (TB).
+Because *M. smegmatis* is both safer and easier to work with than the actual pathogen, *M. tuberculosis*, my lab is one of many that study *M. smegmatis* in the hopes of getting humanity closer to eradicating TB.
 We look at how this family of organisms grows and divides, to generate information that can possibly be used to develop more effective treatment methods.
 Since we are on a mission to end this disease, when I think about TB, I think about an extremely painful pulmonary infection, that is difficult to treat, and has killed 1.4 million people in 2015 alone [1].
 However, TB has been on the minds of not only scientists, but numerous artists in history,  providing a perspective that is very different from my day to day lab work.

 TB is a major public health concern in African and East Asian countries, but it is not currently much of a threat in the west.
 However, TB was still a significant health concern in Europe and the US as late as the 20th century, before a vaccine and antibiotics were introduced.
 Since this disease can be fatal, the combination of art and TB may seem unlikely at first.
 But considering it has been destroying lives for as long as human history has been recorded (even found in Egyptian Mummies!)
 [2], why wouldn't it play a major role in books, films, paintings, and other creative media?